Best Travel Money Belt 2023

 A money belt can come in handy when you’re traveling and need a secure, discreet way to carry your cash, credit cards, and small but important items.
-Whether you travel frequently or just on occasion, adding a quality travel belt to your luggage can be a smart decision.
+Whether you travel frequently or just on occasion, adding a quality travel belt to your luggage can be a smart decision especially when traveling to cities such as Mexico City or Havana.
 Travel money belts come in a variety of styles and designs; many wrap around the hip (just like a regular belt) but contain a small pouch with storage pockets and credit card slots.

 Other styles of money belts may be worn on a lanyard underneath clothing, on a strap around the leg, or even tucked inside the pants and secured through a belt loop.
 For most travelers, a waist money belt will be the most suitable option from a security and convenience standpoint.